Ministries

 rcicolini@comcast.net

 The purpose of this society is to take care of the altar and sanctuary.
 The money raised is given back to the Church for liturgical items or used for the needs of the parishioners.
 Leadership, patience, and understanding as well as an ability to delegate are helpful qualities.
 Meetings are the second Wednesday of each month.
 The length of commitment is two years.
 All women of the church are considered members and welcome to attend any of the meetings.
-Minutes from meetings go out to the parishioners in the monthly parish newsletter.
+Minutes from meetings are read at the following meeting.

 Contact: